brackets-userland/brackets-persistent-history/README.md

 ## How does it work?

 ### Saving history
-When a file has been edited (so that it's CodeMirror history has been modified) and the user either
+When a file has been edited (so that it's CodeMirror history has been modified) and user saves the current file following happens:
-* switches active editor
-* switches project
-* closes Brackets

-following happens:

 * the actual history is saved to `state.json` (key is the full path)
 * a cached version the file is saved to `modules/cache` (as `first-10-letters of path-converted-to-sha-1.tmp`)